cling-com/cling-sync/README.md

 Examine `/path/to/repository/.cling/repository.txt` to learn how to backup the encryption keys.

+**Attach to an existing repository:**

+    cling-sync attach /path/to/repository /path/to/local/directory

+This will create a new workspace at `/path/to/local/directory` that is connected to the repository at `/path/to/repository`.

 **Save the encryption keys to the repository:**

     cling-sync security save-keys